-Deleting a field or field values
+Deleting a field

 If you've created a field and want to delete it and all corresponding values, click on the label of the field in any profile and then go to more -> delete.
 Alternatively, use can use the menu in the upper left corner to go to the field settings page (choose fields).
 This will delete the field and any values assigned for any content in your project.

 Occasionally you may want to delete the prompted choices for a given field, or the options that show up in a control.
 To do this, you need to remove the value from the field settings: